You are viewing a javascript disabled version of the site. Please enable Javascript for this site to function properly.

 CONCLUSIONS

-Our study gives an insight into the clinical presentations and genetic mutation patterns of congenital myopathy from Indian sub-continent.
+Our study gives an insight into the clinical presentations and genetic mutational patterns of congenital myopathy from Indian sub-continent.
 Majority had symptom onset by 2 years of age with centronuclear myopathy being the most common histological classification.
 Mutations in RYR1 followed by DNM2 genes were the leading pathogenic variants identified.
 Majority were independent for their activities of daily living during the last follow-up, highlighting the fact that the disease has slow progression irrespective of the genotype.

 Nil.